 A speedy schedule with little waste

-Off-site prefabrication of the building modules helped to control costs, accelerated on-site assembly, and minimized noise and disruption to neighbours during construction.
+Off-site prefabrication of the building modules helped to control costs, accelerated on-site assembly, as well as minimized noise and disruption to neighbours during construction.
 Off-site fabrication also reduced waste and allowed for improved quality control.
 Factory construction took about three months and new efficiencies with the system will allow future projects to be fabricated and built even more quickly.
 Installation took just two days, and the entire project was craned into placed and erected over a weekend.

 “From the beginning, we said that the MONAD platform needed to be capable of constructing taller buildings, and it can.
 So, our original decision to use wood was based on our ability to prefabricate off-site and develop an even greater degree of automation with wood in that process.”